 A 4.5-pound bow is heavy, and a 3-pound bow is a light.
 Heavy bows tend to be more stable and more comfortable to maintain an aim.
 They also tend to absorb noise and recoil better than light bows.
 However, there are light bows that shoot quietly and have.

 At least one or more of the bows reviewed in this article should be a good fit for you no matter your body build.
-But because compound bow choices have a personal thing to it, you may prefer to buy one not featured here.
-The aim is to give you a good foundational knowledge to choose a bow from any online store according to your physique.
+Because compound bow choices have a personal thing to it, you may prefer to buy one not featured here.
+The aim is to give you the foundational knowledge to choose the best compound bow for beginners from any online store according to your physique.
 New bow designs enter the market every year, but the fundamentals remain the same.